The Law of User-Generated Code

 Technically this has been the fate of MySpace, and it will be the destiny of Tumblr.

-The reason is that user-generated and user-edited code jams the whole idea of constantly maintaining and improving our websites (web design is a process), and that users, left with HTML and CSS reign, write garbage code (no one can blame them).
+The reason is that user-generated and user-edited code jams the whole idea of constantly maintaining and improving our websites (web design is a process), and that users, left with HTML and CSS reign, write poor code (no one can blame them).

 Yet!
 This is all cool.
 Just as MySpace and Tumblr will have been aware of this problematique for their platforms, others will have consciously accepted this challenge, too.
 Sometimes what already helps is awareness, and once we are aware, we can do a little even about doom.